opengeolab/geocollectorbot/docs/20_usage.md

 `-p 8080:8080` exposes the port on which the Bot runs.

-`geo-collector-bot` is the name of the image to run.
+`geolabpolimi/geo-collector-bot` is the name of the image to run.

 ## Run locally